Tips To Choose A Great Neck Pillow To Alleviate Pain & Provide Comfort And Support

-Using a neck pillow is a great way to help relieve pain, stiffness and headaches.
-The right pillow can also help with a more restful and healing night's sleep.
+Using a neck pillow is a great way to help relieve muscular stiffness as well as headaches.
+The right pillow can also help with a more restful and healing night’s sleep.
 One of the most profound benefits is the effect using a good neck pillow can have on the curve and alignment of the neck when used properly over a period of time.

 It is important to choose the right neck pillow and to become familiar with which neck pillows will provide the best pain relief and support.

 Is it time for a new pillow?
-A six-year-old pillow can get 10% to 25% of its weight from dust mites, dead mites and mite excrement!
+A 6 year old pillow can get 10 to 25 percent of it’s actual weight from dust mites and their by-products!

-Since we spend about one third of our life sleeping, neck pain sufferers can benefit from a well designed pillow in their management strategy.
-There are many neck pillows which offer good support and pain relief.
+We sleep almost a third of our lifetime, thus it is important to have a good, supportive pillow to help prevent neck pain as well as related sleeping problems.
+There are many pillows which offer good support and pain relief.
 You may have to try more than one to find the best pillow for you and your needs, but lets try to get some basics down and then look at a method to help you determine the right one.

 We have discussed many ways to help with neck pain.
 Don’t loose the gains you have made with posture correction exercises for the neck or any of the great neck products we offer by sleeping on the wrong pillow.

-Choosing the right neck pillow can be a nightmare.
-A good pillow can make a huge difference.
+Trying to choose the best pillow is often very frustrating.
+It is well worth the time spent doing a little research, since a supportive pillow has many health benefits.
 On the left you see a proper pillow support for side sleeping.
 Notice the neck is aligned.
 The other 2 examples show a pillow too low and one too high.

-It is important that pillows for neck pain have a contour to accommodate the natural curves of the neck to maintain the proper neck posture while sleeping.
+A quality of a supportive pillow for the neck is making use of a contoured neck portion, which helps to support the anatomical curve in a natural, healthy neck posture throughout the evening.
 This helps to prevent strain of muscles and uneven pressure on joints which can cause inflammation, a common cause of neck pain when waking in the morning.

-If the head is too high or too low in relation to the rest of the body, the neck can be placed under stress.
-If the head is allowed to roll sideways when sleeping on your back without the pillow responding or conforming to a different level, similar problems can result as the upper back and neck become distorted.
+When your head is positioned too far up or down too low relative to your body, the neck can be put under significant.
+If your head rolls too far to one side while back sleeping without the pillow responding or conforming to a different level, similar problems can result in upper back and neck pain.

-In order to determine if neck pillows are right, I would use a form which is modified from to assess if the pillow is helping and/or if a new type is appropriate.
-If no immediate concerns have arrived, this method of evaluation continues for 4 weeks.
+In order to determine if a neck pillow is helping or if you need a new pillow, you can use an online form for Neck Pillow Progress.
 The factors described above and evaluation with this form is the best method I have found to choose the right one from the many choices in support pillows for neck pain.

 Generally, neck pillows will come in different sizes and usually you should choose based on your size, however, if you have a saggy bed you may want to get a higher height pillow.
 An adjustable pillow like our inflatable neck pillow is a good choice when different height levels are needed.
 Many pillows come in a variety of sizes and can be fitted to your exact measurements.